 seasoned with garlic, herbs, and olive oil

 Make two or even three layers this way.
 Finish with some slices of mozzarella so that it will brown on top.
-Put the dish in a hot oven (again, 200ºC) and let it cook until it's done the want you want it.
+Put the dish in a hot oven (again, 200ºC) and let it cook until it's done the way you want it.

 Depending on how cooked your eggplant slices are, and how cooked you want the tomatoes to be, you might leave it in the oven for 20 minutes or even 60 minutes.
 If you leave it as long as an hour, turn the oven down after 20 minutes or so so that it doesn't burn on top.
 If you want to, you can cover it after it's partially cooked and browned.